-The Patent and Trademark Office is willing to accept black and white photographs or photomicrographs (not photolithographs or other reproductions of photographs made by using screens) printed on sensitized paper in lieu of India ink drawings, to illustrate inventions which are incapable of being accurately or adequately depicted by India ink drawings restricted to the following categories: crystalline structures, metallurgical microstructures, textile fabrics, grain structures and ornamental effects.
+The Patent and Trademark Office is willing to accept photographs or photomicrographs (not photolithographs or other reproductions of photographs made by using screens) printed on sensitized paper in lieu of India ink drawings, to illustrate inventions which are incapable of being accurately or adequately depicted by India ink drawings; e.g., crystalline structures, metallurgical microstructures, textile fabrics, grain structures and ornamental effects.
 The photographs or photomicrographs must show the invention more clearly than they can be done by India ink drawings and otherwise comply with the rules concerning such drawings.

-Such photographs to be acceptable must be made on photographic paper having the following characteristics which are generally recognized in the photographic trade: paper with a surface described as smooth; tint, white, or be photographs mounted on proper size bristolboard.
+Such photographs to be acceptable must be made on photographic paper having the following characteristics which are generally recognized in the photographic trade: double weight paper with a surface described as smooth; tint, white, or be photographs mounted on proper size bristol board.